KramannLab/Murine_heart_map/README.md

 #### python-correlation
 This script provides a helper function for the correlation analysis in python.

+#### trajectory pseudotime analysis monocle3
+This script was used to perform trajectory analysis with monocle3 and identify pseudotime asocitade genes.

+#### scVelo
+This script is python based and was used to perform RNA velocity analysis with scVelo.
+Spliced/unspliced alignment was analysed with command line function from velocyto.

 #### script for Forte MI data
+This script was used to process the dataset from Forte et al. as discribed in their study.

+#### script for McLellan data AngII
+This script was used to process the dataset from McLellan et al. as discribed in their study.

+#### script for integration PVM forteMI
+This script was used to integrated fibroblasts from this study and fibroblast from the Forte et al. data.

+#### script for integration PVM McLellanAngII
+This script was used to integrated fibroblasts from this study and fibroblast from the McLellan et al. data.